-H. INCOMPLETES
+INCOMPLETES

-Students are expected to satisfactorily complete all requirements for a course before the last class session of the semester.
-Extensions will be allowed only within the following guidelines:
+Students are expected to satisfactorily complete all requirements before the last class session of the semester.
+Extensions for assignments are to be allowed only within the following guidelines:

-- 1. "Incompletes" should be considered exceptional; students are expected to complete their course work by the end of the semester. - 2.
+- 1. "Incompletes" are to be considered exceptional; students are expected to complete their coursework by the end of the semester. - 2.
 The grade of "incomplete" or "I" is given only at the discretion of the instructor.
-If the instructor chooses not to give an "I" grade, they may determine the student's grade based on the work completed. - 3.
-If the instructor gives the student the grade of "I", the instructor will determine a deadline no later than the last day of the following semester for the student to complete the work.
-The instructor, together with the student, will complete an Incomplete Contract outlining the work to be completed and setting the deadline. - 4.
+If an instructor chooses not to issue an "I" grade, the instructor may determine the student's grade based on the work completed. - 3.
+If the instructor gives the student the grade of "I," the instructor will determine a deadline no later than the last day of the following semester for the student to complete the work.
+The instructor, together with the student, will complete an Incomplete Contract outlining the work to be completed and setting the deadline.
+The Incomplete Contract is to be shared with the director of the program and the Registrar's office. - 4.
 If the "incomplete" is not changed within one semester, and an extension has not been granted, the Registrar's Office is authorized to automatically convert the grade to an "F." - 5.
 Prior to the deadline, the student may petition the course instructor from which the "I" grade was received for an additional extension.
 Such an extension is contingent upon: (1) approval in writing of the instructor, with specification as to the date upon which all course work will be submitted; and (2) approval of the Program Director.
 Any incomplete grade will automatically become a failing grade at the end of the extension period if the missing work has not been completed by then. - 6.
-Please note for Incompletes incurred in the Spring, the agreed time for completion cannot exceed the end of summer session for students enrolled in summer courses and the first day of Fall classes for students not enrolled in summer courses - 7.
+Please note for incompletes incurred in the Spring, and only if the student has no incompletes from the Fall semester, the agreed-upon time for completion cannot exceed the end of summer session for students enrolled in summer courses and the first day of Fall classes for students not enrolled in summer courses.
+In the case that a professor for a particular course requires that the student submits the work by an earlier date, the student will sign a contract with the professor for that particular course designating the agreed-upon deadline, such as within 30 days of the end of the Spring semester.
+Students carrying incompletes from the Fall semester are required to sign a contract with the end of the Spring semester. - 7.
 Students may not enroll in course work for the next semester until such time as the "I" grade is changed.
 The only exception to this policy is with written approval of the Program Director. - 8.
-An "Incomplete" in the first semester of a year-long course must be completed before the student can register for the second half of the course. - 9.
+An "Incomplete" in the first semester of a year-long course must be completed before the student can register for the second half of the course.
 A student who receives two or more incompletes in a given semester will be placed on academic probation for the following semester.
-If the student receives another incomplete semester at any time following that semester, the student may be dismissed from the program.
+If the student receives another "incomplete" at any time following that semester, the student may be dismissed from the program.
+An "I" is not available to students who have filed for graduation.

-I. PROGRAM TIME FRAMES
+PROGRAM TIME FRAMES